 ”Let me check with our credit department to see if your application is approvedFactoring Sales Rep

-So you’re just starting up your own trucking company and probably getting calls left and right from companies In the search for a factoring relationship?
+So, you’re just starting up your own trucking company and probably getting calls left and right from companies seeing if you’re looking for a factoring relationship.
 Well, even though a factoring company isn’t necessarily a bank, they are still a financial institution and if they’re taking some sort of financial risk, expect some form of background check in order for them to establish a credit history in order to predict how you will interact with them as a client.

-Credit, in general, is one of the most undertaught subjects taught throughout the United States and it’s probably one of the most important predictors and contributors to leading a successful financial life and being able to enjoy the things you want to purchase.
-Creditors like banks, financial institutions, lenders, and any financing party uses our personal credit as one of the many attributes in understanding a prospective borrower, or client and how they will interact with a company in the future.
+Credit, in general, is one of the most under taught subjects throughout the United States and it’s probably one of the most important predictors and contributors leading to a successful financial life and being able to enjoy the things you want to purchase.
+Creditors like banks, financial institutions, lenders, and any financing party uses our personal credit as one of the many attributes in understanding a prospective borrower or client, and how they will interact with a company in the future.
 Our credit history is the blueprint of how we work with other institutions.
 Do we pay our bills on time?
 Do we run up too much debt?
 Have we ever filed for bankruptcy or have any back taxes that we owe?
 These are all predictors for how we will behave in the future.

 This is the same level of scrutiny that a factoring company will analyze when it comes to starting out with a factoring relationship.
 Factors in any industry perform their due diligence much like any other lender would.
 They’re going to require your social security number and they’re most likely going to run some form of credit check to understand what your credit history looks like.
 Now, there is a difference with how a lender views your background as opposed to a factor.
 Factoring companies are not lenders, therefore they understand that you’re selling a receivable and not borrowing from it.
 However, depending on if your account is a recourse or non-recourse relationship, they might want to understand if there is an ability to charge you back or “sell” back a receivable if something goes wrong during the collection phase.